pinax/pinax-stripe-light/docs/reference/actions.md

 #### pinax.stripe.actions.transfers.sync_transfer

-Syncronizes a transfer from the Stripe API
+Synchronizes a transfer from the Stripe API

 Args: